 Although this article deals with raspberries as a food, the raspberry ketones safety question is a common one in pregnancy, so I’ve included it here.

 Raspberry ketones that you buy in medicines, tablets or supplements are synthetic, and usually not made from raspberries at all (source: Journal of Organic Chemistry).
-Therefore many of the benefits you get from fresh rasberries won’t be present in the supplement.
+Therefore many of the common health benefits you get from fresh raspberries won’t be present in the supplement.

 Additionally, there are currently no conclusive studies that have been conducted into the effects of raspberry ketones on humans.
 The exception is a small study in Iraq, that suggested that ketones may improve fasting blood sugar glucose levels, but was not conclusive (source: Semantic Scholar).

 Raspberry ketones should be avoided in pregnancy as their effects on pregnant women and their babies are currently unknown.

 That doesn’t mean to say that they are doing harm (or doing any good), but as there have been no conclusive studies, it’s better to avoid them (source: WebMD).

 Of course, ketones appear naturally in some foods, including raspberries.
 This is safe when eaten in regular food amounts, rather than high medicinal or supplemental doses.

 Some women report that fruit-flavored candy, lollipops or flavored ice helps with nausea.
 Although this isn’t conclusive, there are many anecdotal reports that this relieves morning sickness for some women.